Concertación

-The Concertación, officially the Concertación de Partidos por la Democracia (/es/; Coalition of Parties for Democracy), was a coalition of center-left political parties in Chile, founded in 1988.
+The Concertación, officially the Concertación de Partidos por la Democracia (/es-419/; Concert of Parties for Democracy), was a coalition of center-left political parties in Chile, founded in 1988.
 Presidential candidates under its banner won every election from when military rule ended in 1990 until the conservative candidate Sebastián Piñera won the Chilean presidential election in 2010.
 In 2013 it was replaced by New Majority coalition.

 During its time in office, the Concertación presided over a notable expansion of spending on social programs together with a steady reduction in poverty in Chile.

 History

 In 1987 General Augusto Pinochet, the dictator of Chile, legalized political parties and called a plebiscite to determine whether or not he would remain in power after 1990.
 Several parties, including the Christian Democracy, the Socialist Party and the Radical Party, gathered in the Democratic Alliance (Alianza Democrática).
 In 1988, several more parties, including the Humanist Party, the Ecologist Party, the Social Democrats, and several Socialist Party splinter groups added their support, despite fears of election fraud by Pinochet, and the Concertación de Partidos por el NO ("Coalition of Parties for NO") was formed to campaign against the continuation of Pinochet's regime.

 The parties and leaders that made the first Party Presidents' Council were: